CedricHermansBIT/bit07/src/imbalanced-data.md

     <!-- Evaluation-Level Solutions -->
     <h4 class="text-xl font-semibold text-gray-700 mt-8 mb-4">3.
 Evaluation-Level Solutions: Choosing the Right Scorer</h4>
     <p class="text-gray-600 mb-4">As we've seen, accuracy is a poor metric.
-Instead, we should use metrics derived from the confusion matrix that provide a better picture of performance on the minority class, such as **Precision, Recall, and F1-Score**.</p>
+Instead, we should use metrics derived from the confusion matrix that provide a better picture of performance on the minority class, such as <strong>Precision, Recall, and F1-Score</strong>.</p>
     <div class="highlight">
         <strong>Making it Actionable: Hyperparameter Tuning</strong>
         <p>When performing hyperparameter tuning with <code>GridSearchCV</code> or <code>RandomizedSearchCV</code>, it is crucial to change the default scoring metric from 'accuracy' to one that is robust to imbalance.</p>